irrdnet/irrd/docs/development/development-setup.rst

     pytest --cov-report term-missing --cov=irrd --basetemp=.tmpdirs/ irrd

 You may also want to add ``-v`` for more verbose output.

-The tests use a live PostgreSQL instance, so you need to have one running.
-You can set a PostgreSQL URL in the environment variable ``IRRD_DATABASE_URL``.
-This must be an empty database - the test refuses to overwrite existing entries.

 In addition to the tests, this project uses `mypy` for type checking and `flake8` for style checking.
 To run these, run::